sassoftware/viya4-monitoring-kubernetes/monitoring/README.md

 by default.
 A re-install after removal should retain existing data.
 Manually delete the PVCs or the namespace to delete previously collected monitoring data.

+**Note:** If you attempt to remove the monitoring components by deleting the namespace into which the components were deployed instead or running the removal scripts, redeployment of monitoring fails.
+See [Troubleshooting](Troubleshootng.md) for instructions to correct this issue.

 ## Miscellaneous Notes and Troubleshooting